mfbsouza/mfbsouza/README.md

 ### Hi there 👋
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=mfbsouza.mfbsouza)

-Im a Computer Engineer @ UFPE working as a Embedded Systems Engineer in Recife, Brazil.
+Im a Computer Engineer @ UFPE working as an Embedded Software Developer in Recife, Brazil.

 - I Love tinkering with hardware from a software perspective, but that doesn't mean i don't know how to use a soldering iron!
 - I Love working with Embedded Linux, IoT, Device Drivers...